jwerts/joshwerts-hugo/content/post/ArcSOC-memory-footprint-powershell.md

 description = "Determining ArcGIS Server process (ArcSOC.exe) memory footprint with Powershell"
 +++

-For years, I've stubbornly avoided learning Powershell simply relying on batch files for whatever small tasks I need to accomplish, but recently I ran into some batch file hell and decided it would be easier to learn Powershell than to figure out how to do it in a batch file.
+For years, I've stubbornly avoided learning Powershell simply relying on batch files for whatever small tasks I needed to accomplish, but recently I ran into some batch file hell and decided it would be easier to learn Powershell than to figure out how to do it in a batch file.

 It turns out Powershell can be pretty useful (and not really that hard to learn).
-Pipes are a pretty awesome thing and something they definitely seemed to get right.
+Pipes are an awesome and something they definitely got right.

-Anyway, when the need arose to determine the memory footprint of some ArcGIS Server services, Powershell seemed the way to go.
-I'm still pretty much a Powershell beginner but here's some pretty useful commands...
+So when the need arose to determine the memory footprint of some ArcGIS Server services, Powershell seemed the way to go.
+I'm still pretty much a Powershell beginner but here's some useful commands that got the job done...

 #### Get all ArcSOC.exe processes and their memory "working set"
 ```ps1